Maicon-F/gerg/README.md

 <br>

-After installing JDK22 and Docker on your local environment, all you need to do is run the followig command:
+After installing JDK22 and Docker on your local environment, all you need to do is to run the followig command:

 **sudo ./restart-docker.sh**
 <hr>